 Two Rieger Program awards are made each year, one for an outstanding masters thesis or doctoral dissertation, and a second for an outstanding paper or project (for example, an image-rich documentary, an online gallery or blog, a community history, or social action initiative.)

 To nominate an outstanding graduate student, review the call for nominations.
-The deadline for nominations is February 21 of each year.
+The deadline for nominations is March 24, 2023.

-Award winners in each category receive a certificate of merit from the IVSA, a cash prize of $1000 USD, and an invitation to publish digital representations of their work through the IVSA web site.
-Rieger Award winners are also eligible to apply for a Travel Stipend to attend the IVSA’s annual conference.
+Rieger Award winners in each category will receive a certificate of merit from the IVSA, a cash prize of $1000 USD, and an invitation to publish digital representations of their work through the IVSA web site.
+Rieger Award winners will also receive a fee waiver for the 2023 conference to receive their award and present their work, and a complimentary year’s honorary membership in the IVSA.

 Upon receiving my PhD at Michigan State University in 1971, I joined the faculty at the University of Louisville where I now serve as professor of sociology.
 My early involvement in sociological research was as part of a team studying the outmigration of rural youth in the remote western part of Michigan’s Upper Peninsula, Ontonagon County.
 That project eventually refocused on rural community adaptations to social change.
 After years of engagement in this kind of longitudinal survey research, I developed an interest in visual approaches to sociological inquiry and eventually became one of the founders of the International Visual Sociology Association in 1980, serving as its secretary-treasurer for more than ten years.
 My first visual sociological study was of the persistent, but deceptive, popular image of rural residents across the U. S. Midwest as primarily agricultural, whereas, in fact, farming activity occupies only a small minority of the rural population in most places.
 My main scholarly contribution to the field, however, has been in pioneering a method for the study of social change that emphasizes multiple strategies of systematic visual documentation and repeat photography.
 The development of that method has drawn heavily on my continuing work in Ontonagon County, Michigan.